Recipe: Double Chocolate Zucchini Bread

 I've known people who actively avoid baked goods with any mention of vegetables.
 I think the general consensus is they think it will be tasteless or gummy, with flavor sacrificed in favor of trying to make something healthier.
 Sure there are some zucchini breads out there that are like that, but in this case, there is no such caveat.
 In fact, it’s a vegetable that takes this cake to greatness.

-While being pretty much identical taste-wise to a regular, chocolate quick bread, this cake is much more moist thanks to the zucchini and has a slightly denser crumb.
-It is a cracking good way to use some of the many, many zucchini you may have lying around right, plus it's kid-friendly (no green flecks!) so everyone will love it!
+While being pretty much identical taste-wise to a regular chocolate quick bread, this cake is way more moist — thanks to the zucchini — and has a slightly denser crumb.
+It is a cracking-good way to use some of the many, many zucchini you may have right now, plus it's kid-friendly (no green flecks!), so everyone will love it!